chanced/labeler/README.md

 #### Motivation

 I'm building a project on Google Cloud Platform and the resources can have labels.
 I'm using the grpc clients so the response objects have a `GetLabels() map[string]string`.
-This package should be incredibly handy for anyone else on that platform.
+This package should be incredibly handy for anyone else on GCP.

 ### Prior Art